Equality and diversity framework

 Future plans

-As we continue to educate ourselves on the issues associated with inequalities, we will:
+As we continue to educate ourselves on the issues associated with inequalities, we will continue to:

 -